zainab-ali/pie/README.md

 1. Can you construct a `SauceParser` for `List`?
 2. Given a `SauceParser[MyEither, ItalianSauce]`, how can you use an `ApplicativeError[MyEither, ItalianSauce]`?

+# Typeclasses and data types

+ - Take a look at `Validation.validatePizza`.
+What value of `F[_]` is required for it to return an `Either[PizzaError, Pizza[T]]`?
+ - There are multiple scenarios in which `validatePizza` could return a `PizzaError`.
+If both the size and sauce are invalid, what error will be returned?
+ - If the size and sauce are invalid, we want to return both errors.
+Can this be represented with an `Either[PizzaError, Pizza[T]]`?
+If not, how could you represent it